odoo/odoo/doc/search-view.rst

     .. js:attribute:: field

         The :js:class:`~openerp.web.search.Input` instance which
-        originally created the facet, used to delegate some operations (such as serializing the facet's values to domains and contexts).
+        originally created the facet [#facet-field]_, used to delegate some operations (such as serializing the facet's values to domains and contexts).
 This is a backbone model attribute.

     .. js:attribute:: values